-We can’t stand late fees.
-That’s why all of the credit cards your register with Tally are automatically enrolled in our late fee protection.
-We know you work hard for your money, which is why Tally guarantees you’ll never pay another late fee.
+We can’t stand credit card late fees.
+That’s why all of the credit cards you register with Tally are automatically enrolled in our late fee protection.
+We know you work hard for your money, which is why the Tally system has automated late fee protection.

 We require you to pay a monthly amount based on how much you borrow from Tally.
 First, we ask you to repay the minimum payments we made to your credit cards that month.
 Then, we ask you to pay interest based on your APR.
 Finally, we ask you to repay 1 percent of the total amount you borrowed from us to ensure you’re making progress toward paying down your Tally balance.
 Your minimum payment will be at least $25 unless your balance is below $25.